RogueAngelfire/the_horseshoe_inn_v1/README.md

 Sadly I lost all my rooms and menu items in my database however, I have been advised only add one or two items for testing purposes before adding to heroku database.

-# Data store integration
+## Data store integration

-# Deployment implementation
+## Deployment write-up Deployment write-up

 I took the following steps to deploy my website to Heroku: